 - 8. Rinse the quartz tube with clean water to completely remove any cleaning products that were used in step 7. - 9.
-Replacing quartz tube: Remove the black o-ring from the old quartz tube and place it on the new tube.
+Replacing quartz tube: You will notice that the new quartz tube does not have a black cushion on the domed end as the old quartz tube does.
+This is normal as the cushion was provided with the original quartz tube to protect it from breakage during transportation.
 Place the new quartz tube (2) into the water chamber (1) with the domed end first making sure it is inserted and seated inside the quartz end holder.
 Only a small portion will be exposed when it is seated correctly. - 10.
+Reinstall the compression washer (4) over the open end of the quartz tube (2).

-Reinstall and hand tighten the quartz seal compression nut (9) by turning it clockwise. - 11.
-Refill your spa. - 12.
-System Test 1: Assure there is no water dripping from the seal compression nut (9).
-If water is visible, STOP and tighten the compression nut (9) using a pair of channel lock pliers to a maximum of 1/4 turn.
-If that does not fix the leak, then repeat quartz tube maintenance process from step 1 through step 11.
-Make sure there is no water leaking before proceeding to step 13. - 13.
+- 11. Reinstall and hand tighten the quartz seal compression nut (5) by turning it clockwise. - 12.
+Refill your spa. - 13.
+System Test 1: Assure there is no water dripping from the seal compression nut (5).
+If water is visible, STOP and tighten the compression nut (5) using a pair of channel lock pliers to a maximum of 1/4 turn.
+If that does not fix the leak, then repeat quartz tube maintenance process from step 1 through step 12.
+Make sure there is no water leaking before proceeding to step 14. - 14.
 System Test 2: Reconnect the CLEARRAY unit to the controller.
 Turn breaker back ON.
 Turn on the pump to circulate the water through the CLEARRAY System.
 Wait for 5 minutes and assure no water is dripping.
-If water is visible, STOP, fix the leak by repeating quartz tube maintenance process from step 1 through step 12.
+If water is visible, STOP, fix the leak by repeating quartz tube maintenance process from step 1 through step 13.
 Make sure there is no water visible.
-Turn the pump and breaker OFF BEFORE proceeding to step 14.

-14. Reconnect the UV bulb socket (6) to the power cord socket (4) make sure you use the latex glove provided when handling the UV bulb.
+Turn the pump and breaker OFF BEFORE proceeding to step 15. - Reconnect the UV bulb socket (7) to the power cord socket (11) make sure you use the latex glove provided when handling the UV bulb.